-The Financial Statements summarise the transactions of both the Closed Police Pension Scheme and the New Police Pension Scheme.
+The Financial Statements summarise the transactions of the Closed Police Pension Scheme, the New Police Pension Scheme and the CARE Scheme.
 The Consolidated Statement of Financial Position shows the deficits on each scheme; the Statement of Comprehensive Net Expenditure shows the total of the movements from each scheme liability analysed between the pension cost, enhancements and transfers in, and the interest on the scheme liability.
-The actuarial position of each pension scheme is dealt with in the Report of the Actuary (Pages 10 - 12), and the Pension Accounts should be read in conjunction with that report.
+The actuarial position of each pension scheme is dealt with in the Report of the Actuary (Pages 10 - 13), and the Pension Accounts should be read in conjunction with that report.